junxit/us-congress-bills-109/bill.md

 >     - **(D)** *Publication*
 >       - **(i)** *In general* The Secretary shall publish the information obtained under this paragraph in a prior day report—
 >         - **(I)** in the case of information regarding barrows and gilts purchased or priced, not later than 8:00 a.m.
 Central Time, and
 >         - **(II)** in the case of information regarding barrows and gilts slaughtered, not later than 10:00 a.m.
-Central time,
+Central Time,
 >       - **(ii)** *Price distributions* The information published by the Secretary under clause (i) shall include a distribution of net prices in the range between and including the lowest net price and the highest net price reported.
 The publication shall include a delineation of the number of barrows and gilts at each reported price level or, at the option of the Secretary, the number of barrows and gilts within each of a series of reasonable price bands within the range of prices.
 >   - **(2)** *Morning report*
 >     - **(A)** *In general* The corporate officers or officially designated representatives of each packer processing plant that processes barrows or gilts shall report to the Secretary not later than 10:00 a.m.
 Central Time each reporting day—